Skip to main content

 -H 'X-API-Key: YOUR_SECRET_KEY'

-The sandbox account can also be connected via a magic link.
-After generating a magic link through the API, use https://nectarclimate.com as the utility provider URL when prompted, then enter the sandbox credentials above.
+The sandbox account can also be connected via a connection invitation.
+After creating an invitation through the API, use https://nectarclimate.com as the utility provider URL when prompted, then enter the sandbox credentials above.
 This is useful for testing the full end-user connection flow in your application.
-See Magic link integration for instructions on generating and embedding magic links.
+See Connection invitations for instructions on creating and embedding invitations.

 Next steps